mmatteo-hub/EXPROBLAB_Assignment1/README.md

 * _urgent location_: after some time a location is not visited by the robot it becomes urgent and if the robot can reach it by its actual position it has to go there.
 <br>

 The code is also composed of an _Helper_ which is a class containing all the shared variables and the mutex to allow the FSM states access them correctly.
+This class also manages the initialization and the share of the clinents for the respective servers.

 <img
     src="images/component_diagram.jpg"